autocrypt/autocrypt/README.rst

 ===========================================

-This is the source repository from which the https://autocrypt.org website and Autocrypt specficiations are generated.
+This is the source repository from which the https://autocrypt.org website and Autocrypt specifications are generated.

 The Autocrypt Level 1 spec was created in 2019 and subsequently implemented in various MUAs